Vikings of Middle England

 Vikings of Middle England (also known as Tÿrslið) is a Viking re-enactment and living history group based in Leicester, UK.
-They portray through historical costume and activities the people who lived, travelled to and invaded Britain in the Viking-Age.
-Tÿrslið's aim is to entertain and educate an audience using a mix of drama, pageant, special effects, historical context, demonstration and audience participation.
+They portray through historical costume and activities the people who lived, travelled to, and invaded Britain in the Viking-Age.
+Tÿrslið aims to entertain and educate its audience through a mix of drama, pageantry, special effects, historical context, demonstrations, and audience participation.
 Tÿrslið are one of the few groups to display Icelandic Horses in a Viking-Age presentation, with horses and riders from Oakfield Icelandic Horses joining them at events.
-As well as arena-displays, Vikings of Middle England erect a Living History encampment where members demonstrate Viking-age crafts such as blacksmithing or where the audience can have a go at certain activities such as coin-striking.
+As well as arena displays, Vikings of Middle England erect a Living History encampment where members demonstrate Viking-age crafts such as blacksmithing or where the audience can have a go at certain activities such as coin-striking.
 The organisation once owned a scale replica Longship called Ratatosk.

 Vikings of Middle England perform at events throughout the UK, including at places of historical interest such as Rockingham Castle, carnivals, festivals and local events, and also at other visitor attractions such as Conkers.
 Vikings of Middle England also provide displays and resources for education, at schools and for seminars.
 The organisation has lent expertise and kit to researchers for books, websites, TV and film productions, and conferences while also publishing articles on their website suitable for UK Key Stage 2 pupils.

 Vikings of Middle England's membership is mostly based in the city of Leicester.
 However, some members hail from the surrounding East Midlands and further afield.
 A number of other Viking re-enactment groups have been started by former members.